Cordée de la Réussite "Languages and Cultures of the World"

 "Multilingual Creative Writing"

-Give way to creativity, to narrative and poetic exploration of foreign languages through writing.
-An opportunity to reflect on what the linguistic norm is, and to break away from it to approach the shores of writing where French blends with other languages and scripts.
-Times for reading aloud punctuate this workshop, and the productions produced, which vary according to the duration of the workshop, will be showcased at the end of the project (display, exhibition, mini collection, etc.).
+Place for creativity, narrative and poetic exploration of foreign languages through writing.
+It's an opportunity to start thinking about the linguistic norm, and to break away from it to approach the shores of writing where French blends with other languages and scripts.
+Times for reading aloud punctuate this workshop, and the productions produced, which vary according to the duration of the workshop, will be promoted at the end of the project (display, exhibition, mini collection, etc.).

 Translation workshops, meetings with writers or translators, or participation in a public event (small festival, evening of readings, event at Inalco) may be considered.
-Finally, if this is not the primary objective, participants in this workshop cycle will be invited to take part in the "Æntrelangues" writing competition.
+Participants in this workshop cycle will be supported in their participation in the "Æntrelangues" writing competition.

 "Languages, Heritage and Migration"

-Think about the migration of people, objects and cultural practices, question your own journey, then set off to interview people who have experienced migration and report on it: a real introduction to fieldwork.
+Thinking about the migration of people, objects and cultural practices, questioning one's own journey, then setting off to interview people who have experienced migration and report on it: a real introduction to field investigation.

 "Languages, Heritage and Migration"

-Think about the migration of people, objects and cultural practices, question your own journey, then set off to interview people who have experienced migration and report on it: a real introduction to fieldwork.
+Thinking about the migration of people, objects and cultural practices, questioning one's own journey, then setting off to interview people who have experienced migration and report on it: a real introduction to field investigation.

-This demanding course, aimed at highly motivated students and accompanied by a referent teacher, will lead them to question the relationship between migration and heritage.
+This demanding course is designed for highly motivated students accompanied by a mentor teacher.
+It will lead them to question the relationship between migration and heritage.
 What is heritage?
 What are the dynamics at work in the phenomenon of patrimonialization?
 What do people keep, what do they give up and what do they pass on from their culture of origin when they migrate?
 How do cultures change and mix in the process, and what identities are born of this intermingling?
-These and many other questions will be explored.
+These and many other questions will be explored in depth.

-Visits and meetings (musée de l'immigration, UNESCO, journalists, researchers) will provide food for thought for students before they conduct their own research in the field.
+Visits and meetings (with the Musée de l'Immigration, UNESCO, journalists and researchers) will provide students with food for thought before they conduct their own research in the field.
 The second part of this workshop cycle is devoted to a biographical investigation, which the students are free to carry out creatively.
 Note that the theme of this cycle overlaps with the HG-SP specialty program, and that it is possible, for students wishing to do so, to make it the subject of one of the questions presented afterwards at the grand oral.

 "World Tour of Languages and Cultures"

-A trip around the world to discover languages and cultures unknown to students.
+A journey around the world to discover languages and cultures unknown to students.
 Stopovers that will be as many opportunities to discover linguistic systems, scripts and cultures little known to students.

 "World Tour of Languages and Cultures"

-A trip around the world to discover languages and cultures unknown to students.
+A journey around the world to discover languages and cultures unknown to students.
 Stopovers that will be as many opportunities to discover linguistic systems, scripts and cultures little known to students.

 Following on from the "Discovery of World Languages" cycle, this time this cycle offers students the chance to zoom in on languages and cultures taught at Inalco.
 Two or three sessions on a first language, then two or three more on a second (and possibly a third afterwards), to discover different linguistic systems, writing systems and cultures.
 Examples of possible pairs: Japanese/quechua, Arabic/hungarian, Korean/swahili, Arabic/yiddish, in other words languages of different status and/or belonging to different cultural and linguistic areas.

-The choice of the language pair proposed is at our discretion at Inalco, depending on the skills and availability of the teams of animators.
-Cultural visits and encounters related to the languages and cultures discovered will be proposed, to reinforce the coherence of our proposal.
+The choice of language pair offered is at our discretion at Inalco, depending on the skills and availability of the teams of animators.
+Cultural visits and meetings related to the languages and cultures discovered will be proposed, to reinforce the coherence of our proposal.

 "Journey to the Kingdom of Scripture"

-A resolutely practical and graphic cycle, where the hands work as hard as the head, where we'll discover that writing was born in the form of drawings, that variation has long been its norm, and that this invention has a long history...
+A resolutely practical and graphic cycle, where the hands work as hard as the head, where we'll discover that writing was born under the traits of drawings, that variation has long been its norm, and that this invention has a long history...

 "Journey to the Kingdom of Scripture"

-A resolutely practical and graphic cycle, where the hands work as hard as the head, where we'll discover that writing was born in the form of drawings, that variation has long been its norm, and that this invention has a long history...
+A resolutely practical and graphic cycle, where the hands work as hard as the head, where we'll discover that writing was born under the traits of drawings, that variation has long been its norm, and that this invention has a long history...

 From the visual and pictogrammic origins of writing to its gradual evolution towards non-figuration, from the alphabet to ideograms via syllabaries, from Dongba writing to runes without forgetting Mayan glyphs, we'll go in all directions, from left to right or top to bottom, to better understand the underside of this invention, so central to our societies and yet so recent on the scale of human history.